Katowice COP24 Notebook: Protesters raise the alarm on climate

 Since the beginning of this year, Poland has denied entry to 74,000 people.

-Reporting by Barbara Lewis, Anna Koper and Sebastien Malo from the Reuters Foundation; Editing by Alexander Smith
+Reporting by Barbara Lewis, Anna Koper and Sebastien Malo from the Reuters Foundation; Editing by Alexander Smith and Helen Popper